unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 In a similar vein, the first building the Press was housed in was already established.
 In the summer of 1921, Mrs. Jacob Korber and her son A.P.
 Korber gifted UNM $500 to pay for equipment for a wireless telephone and telegraph station.
 It conducted its first radio broadcast on December 16th, 1921.
 While it was initially based in the Science Hall, in 1925, two small buildings were built for the Station.
 UNM had high hopes for the Korber Wireless Station, proudly boasting that its towers would be "destined to be of great service to this region."
 It closed the very next year because it was too expensive to operate.

 After that, one of the buildings was reappropriated as a music studio for a short time, before the Press ultimately ended up inhabiting them.
 At the time, the buildings were connected by an outdoor boardwalk.
+In 1934, the Buildings and Grounds Department was able to double the size of the Press by removing the shared walls between the two buildings and constructing a roof over them both.
+The resulting structure was joined to Carlisle Gym and still stands to this day.
+It was further expanded in 1938, when Professor William E. Burk of the School of Architecture donated his services to both double the space within the building once again and to remodel it in the Pueblo Revival style.
+The US government's Works Progress Administration helped make this possible.
+The Press occupied the building until 1949, with the editorial offices moving to a building close by that has since been replaced with Clark Hall.
+The former Korber Radio Station buildings would come to house the Office of Veteran's Affairs and the Counseling and Testing Division, and remain standing to this day.

 {% include figure.html
 class="img-left"